Piyush802/Supermarket_Grocery_data_analysis/README.md

 # Supermarket_Grocery_sales_dashboard

-Power BI dashboards can be a helpfull tool to provide insights into sales performance and trends of an organization.
-The dashboard should include key metrics such as total sales, sales by product, sales by location, sales by customer segment, and sales by product category.
-It should also provide comparisons of performance to prior years, and allow for drill-down into individual market and products.
+Overview
+This project focuses on creating an interactive and insightful Power BI dashboard for analyzing supermarket grocery sales data.
+The dashboard provides an intuitive interface for users to explore key performance metrics such as sales trends, product performance, customer demographics, and inventory levels.
+The main objective is to assist supermarket managers and analysts in making data-driven decisions by visualizing important business metrics.

+Features
+Sales Analysis: Interactive visuals to analyze total sales, sales by product category, and seasonal sales trends.
+Product Performance: Performance breakdown by product, highlighting top-selling and underperforming items.
+Customer Insights: Demographic analysis of customers (age, gender, location) to understand purchasing behavior.
+Inventory Tracking: Monitoring inventory levels and identifying potential stockouts or overstock situations.
+Geospatial Visualization: Mapping sales data across different store locations to identify regional trends.
+Time Series Analysis: Trend analysis over time (daily, weekly, monthly) to track growth and seasonality patterns.

 ### Tools Used:
 Microsoft Power BI